pelia0/minibot/API.md

 -- input (string): The encrypted string.
 -- key (string): The key for encryption (must be 32 letters).
 -- iv (string): The IV for encryption (must be 16 letters).
--- encoding (number): One of the encodings to encrypt the result, from GetStringEncodingsTable(). nil for default encodings.Base64.
+-- encoding (number): One of the encodings into which input is encrypted, from GetStringEncodingsTable(). nil for default encodings.Base64.
 -- output (string): The plain string. nil if decryption fails.
 ```